MFD is a utility processor whose primary functions are:

 C - Omit the continuation character (;) for list items such as \PKL.
 This is ignored for VOL, since its purpose is to generate ECL.

 D - Assume a MaxLth value of the total available demand columns, less 1 for the SOE.
-This includes terminals wider than the standard 80 columns if in nonbreakpointed demand.
-If breakpointed or batch, 79 will be used; without D, 132.
+Ignored if breakpointed or batch.

 E - Echo back input images for custom output.

 F - Use the full size (maximum length) for every item.
 This has the same effect as the H option without the heading, or beginning each field with "!" instead of "\".